rachit-j/Rackets-Blog/_posts/2023-08-21-Linux_Shell_and_Bash.md

 comments: true
 layout: post
 title: Linux Shell and Bash
 description: The complete Hack of the section Linux Shell and Bash.
-This page has the Link to
+This page is also saved in a jupyter notebook.
 type: plans
 courses: { csse: {week: 1}, csp: {week: 1, categories: [4.A]}, csa: {week: 0} }
 categories: [C1.4]
 ---
+### Jupyter Notebook
+To access the notebook, click [here]()
 ### Hack #1: Tool Script
 This is the script I have created that will check if all the prerequisites from the [Tools and Equipment Overview](https://nighthawkcoders.github.io/teacher//c4.3/c5.0/2023/08/16/Tools_Equipment.html) have been fullfilled for a MacOS System.
 ```bash